ThatCoolCoder/xenity/README.md

-# unnamed-predictive-game
+# Xenity

-WIP infinite-runner 2d game that predicts your movement and spawns traps.
+Infinite-runner 2d game that predicts your movement and spawns traps.